nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

->Note that we omit `labelId` as we are only interested on tracking using a tracking number and a carrier code.
+>Note that we omit `labelId` as we are only interested in tracking using a tracking number and carrier code.

 #### Mapping output data

-Once we got the tracking information for our package, we may want to have a different structure that meet our app needs.
-You can map result as defined:
+Once we got the tracking information for our package, we may want to have a different structure that meets our app needs.
+You can map the results as defined:

 ```json
 {